Massif du Nord

 The Massif du Nord (/fr/) is the longest mountain range of Haiti.

 Geography

-The mountain range is located in the northern region of Haiti, in the departments of the Nord and in Artibonite.
+The mountain range is located in Northern Haiti, in the departments of the Nord and in Artibonite.
+It is the western extension of the Cordillera Central that runs through the Dominican Republic.
+The Plaine-du-Nord lies along the northern Dominican Republic–Haiti border, between the Massif du Nord and the North Atlantic Ocean.
+The range extends to the northwest under the name of the Chaîne du Haut-Piton.
+The Guayamouc River flows south from the range.

 The range's altitude varies from 600–1210 m.
-The Plaine-du-Nord lies along the northern border with the Dominican Republic, between the Massif du Nord and the North Atlantic Ocean.
 This lowland area of 2,000 km2 is about 150 km long and 30 km wide.

-It is the western extension of the Cordillera Central that runs through the Dominican Republic.
-This channel extends to the northwest under the name of the Chaîne du Haut-Piton.

-A narrow northern coastal plain lies north of the range on the Caribbean Sea.
-The Guayamouc River flows south from the range.

-The Massif du Nord separates the city of Cap-Haïtien from the capital Port-au-Prince.

 History

 After the Haitian Revolution, the Citadelle Laferrière was built by King Henri Christophe.
 It overlooks the city of Cap-Haïtien from its height of 865 m.